CPK Insurance

 Professional Liability Insurance in Detroit

-Professional Liability Insurance Risk Factors in Detroit
+About Professional Liability Insurance in Detroit, MI

 In Michigan, professional liability insurance is the policy buyers usually review when a client says your advice, work product, or failure to act caused financial harm.
 The coverage is also called errors and omissions insurance in Michigan, and it is built to address negligence claims, omissions, legal defense, settlements and judgments, and, in some policies, breach of contract allegations tied to professional services.
 The Michigan Department of Insurance and Financial Services regulates the insurance market, but the state does not set one universal professional liability minimum for every profession, so coverage requirements may vary by industry and business size.
 That means an architect in Ann Arbor, an IT consultant in Lansing, or a financial advisor serving clients in Grand Rapids may all need different policy wording, limits, and endorsements.
 Claims-made wording is common, so the retroactive date and any tail coverage matter if you switch carriers or pause coverage.
 In practice, that makes policy timing just as important as the limit itself.
 The coverage is not a blanket guarantee against every dispute, and the exact response depends on policy terms, exclusions, and endorsements selected for Michigan operations.